- News & Events

 The results will be submitted to the PDP (or PLP) Admissions office.
 No admissions decisions to the French Module are possible without the DELF-DALF results.

-- If you take the DELF-DALF exam in June, your application will be considered only if there are spots remaining after the first waves of admissions
+- If you take the exam in June, your application will be considered if there are spots remaining.
+Otherwise, your application will be put on the waitlist.

 Decisions are possible only for complete applications.
 If you have submitted your DELF or DALF results but your application is incomplete, you will not receive an admission offer.